 I started off in Richmond for a few days to attend a conference, and though they do have a really cool Olympic center, I didn’t do much exploring beyond the mall.
 Later in the week, my mom joined me to go explore Vancouver.
 She’d never been before, and I’m leaving for Brazil again next week, so we thought it would be a nice way to spend some time together.
 We stayed at the Opus Hotel which was very boutique-y and in a great spot for public transportation, though we ended up walking nearly everywhere.

-On Friday, we (wisely) took a cab over to the Totem Poles in Stanley Park and then walked all the way back to the downtown area in search of food.
-I satisfied my perpetual bubble tea craving – this is not a thing they have in Brazil, despite the popularity of tapioca – and then we grabbed some lunch at SMAK, which is an entirely gluten-free restaurant.
+On Friday, we (wisely) took a cab over to the Totem Poles in Stanley Park and then walked all the way back to the downtown area searching for food.
+I satisfied my perpetual bubble tea craving – despite the popularity of tapioca, I cannot get this in Rio – and then we grabbed some lunch at SMAK, which is an entirely gluten-free restaurant.
 We had a bit of a hard time finding both vegetarian and gluten-free food, though on our first night Amici Miei had some fantastic gluten-free pasta options, as well as desert.

-We spent a little more time shopping, walking around, and exploring.
-Walking all through Kitsilano was gorgeous, and something I hadn’t done on my previous trips.
-It’s such a cute neighborhood, with so many quaint cafes and bookstores.
+We then spent a little more time shopping, walking around, and exploring.
+Wandering around Kitsilano was gorgeous, and something I hadn’t done on my previous trips.
+It’s such a cute neighborhood, with so many quaint cafés and bookstores.
 By the end of the weekend, however, we were ready for the loud sarcasm of the East Coast.
 Even landing in Newark, families were already fighting with each other, unashamed to raise their voices amidst the crowd to make sure their point was heard.
 Ah, the sound of home.